2.11 Provisions and contingent liabilities2.11.1 Provisions

 2.11.2 Contingencies

-Contingent liability is disclosed for all possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the company (or) present obligations arising from past events where it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation or a sufficiently reliable estimate of the amount of the obligation cannot be made.
-Contingent liabilities are not recognized but disclose their existence in the Standalone financial statements unless the probability of outflow of resources is remote.
-A contingent asset is neither recognized nor disclosed in the Standalone financial statements.
+Contingent liability is disclosed for all possible obligations that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the company (or) present obligations arising from past events where it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation or a sufficiently reliable estimate of the amount of the obligation cannot be made.
+Contingent liabilities are not recognized but disclose their existence in the financial statements unless the probability of outflow of resources is remote.
+A contingent asset is neither recognized nor disclosed in the financial statements.

 2.12 Revenue recognition

 Revenue from contracts with customers is recognised, on the basis of approved contracts, when control of the goods or services is transferred to the customer at an amount that reflects the consideration entitled in exchange for those goods or services.
-The Company is the principal as it typically
+The Company is the principal as it typically controls the goods or services before transferring them to the customer.
+The method for recognising revenues and costs depends on the nature of services rendered as mentioned below:

-Revenue from sale of goods is recognised at the point in time when control of the goods is transferred to the customer, generally upon delivery of the goods.
-Revenue from rendering of services is recognised over time by measuring the progress towards complete satisfaction of performance obligations at the reporting period.
+i) Revenue from sale of products is recognised at the point in time when control of the goods is transferred to the customer, generally upon delivery of the goods.

 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 The arrangement with the customer specifies services to be rendered which meet criteria of performance obligations.
 For allocation, transaction price, the Company measures the revenue in respect of each performance obligation of a contract at its relative standalone selling price.
 The transaction price of goods sold and services rendered is net of variable consideration.
-Variable consideration includes incentives, volume rebates, discounts etc., which is estimated at contract inception considering the terms of various schemes with customers and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+Variable consideration includes cash contributions, incentives, volume rebates, discounts etc., which is estimated at contract inception considering the terms of various schemes with customers and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 It is reassessed at end of each reporting period.

 Trade receivables